Groth16 Explained

 [C]_1 &= \sum_{i=\ell+1}^m a_i[\Psi_i]_1 + h(\tau)t(\tau)+[A]_1s+[B]_2r-rs[\delta]_1\\

-\end{align*}$$The prover publishes $([A]_1, [B]_2, [C]_1, [a_1,…,a_\ell])$.
+The prover publishes $([A]_1, [B]_2, [C]_1, [a_1,…,a\ell])$.

 Verifier Steps

-The verifier checks$$
+The verifier checks

 \begin{align*}